PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ## Networks Get Network Topology Link Layer

-**List the LLDP and CDP information for all discovered devices and connections in a network.**
+**List the LLDP and CDP information for all discovered devices and connections in a network**

 https://developer.cisco.com/meraki/api-v1/#!get-network-topology-link-layer